Bayesian method for fitting the low-energy constants in chiral perturbation theory: Fitting the LECs in ChPT

 Refs. \cite{Bijnens:2014lea,Yang:2020eif} fit the NLO LECs only with the first 12 inputs in Sec. \ref{Sec:III}, because the remaining five physical quantities have zero value in the LO.
 Therefore, if the truncation errors are not considered, the NLO fit does not contain the NNLO contribution.
-The results would exist a large deviation, because the HO contributions may lead to large influence.
-Although Ref. \cite{Yang:2020eif} can estimate the truncation errors, it requires at least two-order values because of a geometric sequence model.
+The results would exhibit a large deviation, because the HO contributions may lead to large influences.
+Although Ref. \cite{Yang:2020eif} can estimate the truncation errors, it requires at least two-order values because of a geometric-sequence model.
 Hence, this model cannot work for these five physical quantities.
 At present, the Bayesian method only requires at least one-order values to estimate the truncation errors.
+In other words, with Model B, even physical quantities with zero LO can be used as part of data fitting in NLO.
 Therefore, we also perform a full fit of all 17 physical quantities at the NLO.

-In Ref. \cite{Yang:2020eif}, the convergence constraint is applied to $l_2^r$ and $l_3^r$ in the NNLO fit.
-The constraint is achieved by using experimental values of $l_2^r$ and $l_3^r$ to constrain their NLO values within a certain range.
-However, this seemingly weak constraint unexpectedly eliminates 90\% of sampling points after the screening.
-It seems very unnatural.
-However, Model C automatically considers this constraint with a suitable weight, in order to increase the computational efficiency.
-This is similar to the prior information of the convergence conditions.

-Figure \ref{fig:2} is the posterior distributions of $L_i^r$ with 17 inputs.
-The setting parameters are placed in Columns 5 to 7 in Table \ref{app table3} in Appendix \ref{app:B}.
-The second and the third column in Table \ref{table27} list the fitting results with 12 and 17 inputs obtained by Model C, respectively.
-The results in Refs. \cite{Bijnens:2014lea,Yang:2020eif} are also given for comparison.
-It shows that the change between 12 and 17 inputs is not very large.
-The relative difference does not exceed 25\%.
-However, since more inputs are added, most theoretical errors became smaller.
-In addition, since Model C$^{12}$ and Model C$^{17}$ do not adopt the same inputs, the WAIC and LOOCV cannot be adopted as model evaluation criteria.
-Hence, we do not give these two values.